leandromineti/ds-ephemeralization/README.md

 ![model-compass](img/model-compass.png)

-The choice between the parametric and nonparametric will be based on your need for interpretability and/or prediction power and the available hardware.
+The choice between the parametric and nonparametric will be based on your need for interpretability; model performance and/or available hardware.
 Technicalities aside, the golden rule in modeling is: **build a basic model as fast as you can and move from there**.
 You can only improve what you already have!
 Furthermore, the usual experience from data scientists is that the [Pareto principle](https://simplystatistics.org/2014/03/20/the-8020-rule-of-statistical-methods-development/) applies here: you can achieve 80% of the final results with 20% of the effort.

 Now we are good to go. **Where is the data?**

-### References
+## References

 - Albon, C. (2018).
 Machine learning with Python cookbook: practical solutions from preprocessing to deep learning (First edition).
 Sebastopol, CA: O’Reilly Media.
 - Kuhn, M., & Johnson, K. (2013).
 Applied predictive modeling (Vol. 26).
 New York: Springer.
 - Swalin, A. (2018, January 31).
 How to Handle Missing Data.
 Retrieved December 15, 2018, from https://towardsdatascience.com/how-to-handle-missing-data-8646b18db0d4
 - Zheng, A., & Casari, A. (2018).
 Feature engineering for machine learning: principles and techniques for data scientists (First edition).
 Beijing : Boston: O’Reilly.
+- "The Treachery of Models" adapted from Magritte, René.
+"The Treachery of Images."
+Oil on canvas 231, no. 2 (1928): 1928-29.
 - **Cover image**: adapted from Herbert Matter | Buckminster Fuller | 1970 | Edward Cella. (n.d.).
 Retrieved December 15, 2018, from https://edwardcella.com/exhibition/153/exhibition_works/3597